 This framework is based on the principle that the agency’s mission of assuring public health and safety is met when the agency has reasonable assurance that licensees are meeting the objectives of the six cornerstones of safety.
 The construction inspection program is an integral part, along with assessment, and enforcement, of the construction reactor oversight process.
 Acceptable performance in the cornerstones, as measured by the risk-informed baseline inspection program, provides reasonable assurance that the facility has been constructed and will be operated in conformity with the license and thus, assures the public health and safety.

-The objectives of the CIP are to a large extent accomplished by conducting periodic inspections of on-going construction activities.
+The objectives of the Construction Inspection Program (CIP) are to a large extent accomplished by conducting periodic inspections of on-going construction activities.
 When evaluating potential consequences of an issue of concern (IOC), the NRC should consider whether the IOC would likely have led to a latent construction defect that could have had safety consequences after transitioning to operation of the facility.

 07.03 Performance in the cornerstones will be evaluated by determining the significance of the findings identified within the construction inspection program.
 The construction SDP directs the user to IMC 0609, Appendix E – Part I, “Baseline Security Significance Determination Process for Power Reactors,” to determine the significance of findings identified in the safeguards program strategic performance area.
 It is anticipated that the vast majority of construction inspection findings will be dispositioned using the construction SDP.
 However, it is possible that the construction SDP guidance may not be adequate to provide reasonable estimates of the significance of inspection findings within the established SDP timeliness goal of 90 days or less.
 In this case, the significance determination process using qualitative criteria described in IMC 2519, Appendix M, “Significance Determination Process Using Qualitative Criteria,” will be used.